colab-nyuad/BeamQA/README.md

 ## Data

 We use two datasets MetaQA and WebQuestionSP
-Data can be found in ,
+All data folder can be downloaded from https://drive.google.com/file/d/1FK0tIZauEYtkoZ0ET3qYIg2De_DHaQz9/view?usp=sharing.

 #### Graph emeddings
 We generate graph embeddings using Libkge, the graphs and config files are provided.
 Further instructions on how to train embeddings can be found in LibkGE repository https://github.com/uma-pi1/kge